jagreehal/trycatch-vs-neverthrow-vs-effect/ADVANCED.md

 Improved error handling without any customer-facing downtime.
 The migration took 6 months but was done incrementally, feature by feature.

+### Story 4: The Workflow That Needed to Survive Crashes

+**The Problem**

+A long-running data processing pipeline would occasionally crash mid-execution.
+When restarted, it would re-process everything from the beginning, causing duplicate charges and wasted compute.

+**The Solution**

+They adopted Awaitly with step caching and resume state:

+- Each step was given a unique `key` for caching
+- The `onEvent` hook persisted step results to a database
+- On restart, the workflow resumed from the last successful step using `resumeState`

+**The Result**

+Zero duplicate processing.
+Crash recovery went from "restart everything" to "resume from last checkpoint" in under a minute.

 ## The Final Word

 Error handling isn't about choosing the "best" approach: it's about choosing the right tool for your specific context.
 Consider:

 **Team expertise**

 How comfortable is your team with functional programming?
 If everyone knows JavaScript but nobody knows functional patterns, neverthrow will require training.
 Effect even more so.
+Awaitly sits in the middle: familiar async/await syntax with Result types.

 **System complexity**

 How many failure modes do you need to handle?
 Simple CRUD apps might be fine with try/catch.
 Complex distributed systems benefit from Effect's sophisticated tooling.
+Awaitly is a good middle ground for systems that need retries, timeouts, and observability but not full dependency injection.

 **Performance requirements**